Benjino16/Study-Evaluation-Pipeline/README.md

    ```

 3. **Configure API Keys**
-   Create a `secrets.env` file in the root directory of the project.
+   Create a `.env` file in the root directory of the project.
 This file should contain your API keys for Gemini and OpenAI, formatted as follows:

    ```plaintext
    API_GPT=your_openai_api_key